mavryk-network/mavryk-protocol/docs/alpha/protocol_overview.rst

 Overview of the economic protocol
 =================================

-Tezos is a self-amending blockchain, in that a large part of Tezos can be changed through a so-called amendment procedure.
-To this end, as mentioned in :ref:`the big picture<the_big_picture>`, a Tezos node consists of two
+Mavryk is a self-amending blockchain, in that a large part of Mavryk can be changed through a so-called amendment procedure.
+To this end, as mentioned in :ref:`the big picture<the_big_picture>`, a Mavryk node consists of two
 components:

 - the shell, which comprises the network and storage layer, and embeds